 Research funded by the public should be publicly accessible as far as possible, not least in the interests of science itself.
 The SNSF is looking to achieve this goal by following two paths:

-- Green Road of Open Access (OA): researchers funded by the SNSF are obligated to, at least, self-archive their work in an institutional or specialist repository or on their personal website in addition to having it published in a journal (provided that there are no unsurmountable legal or technical obstacles).
+- Green Road of Open Access (OA): researchers funded by the SNSF are obligated to, at least, self-archive their work in an institutional or specialist repository in addition to having it published in a journal (provided that there are no unsurmountable legal or technical obstacles).

 - Gold Road to OA: the SNSF supports the Gold Road to OA by enabling researchers to cover the costs of direct publications in pure OA journals via their project budgets.